nih-cfde/use-case-library-build/library/USERSTORY-66.md

 ---
-input: A list of digital objects to be assessed for FAIRness and the FAIRshake API
+input: a list of digital objects and the FAIRshake website
-output: A web-based fairness assessment
+output: a FAIR project
-task: Use the FAIRshake API and the FAIRshake website to create a project and submit a list of digital objects to be assessed for FAIRness
+task:  submit a list of digital objects to be assessed for FAIRness
 tags:
 - FAIRness assessment
 - FAIRshake API